rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 ![](/images/boykin_lab/53. ssh_fail.png)

-And here we forgot to chmod the id_rsa file to a more secure permissions setting prior to trying to use it.  ssh detects the file is not secured and will not allow its use.
+And here I forgot to chmod the id_rsa file to a more secure permissions setting prior to trying to use it.  ssh detects the file is not secured and will not allow its use.

     chmod 600 id_rsa
     ssh -i id_rsa capt@157.245.141.85